johnwcowan/r7rs-work/DataFormatsCowan.md

 If the *zero-hack* value is present, it is an error if it is not a boolean.
-If it is present and `#t`, then any field with the syntax of a number whose first character is `0` is written with `="` before it and `"` after it.
-This will cause the leading zeros to be preserved by spreadsheet programs, which attempt to identify the type of a value based on the presence or absence of quotation marks surrounding it.
+If it is present and `#t`, then any field with the syntax of a number whose first or last character is `0` is written as a quoted field preceded by `=`.
+Doing this will cause any leading and trailing zeros to be preserved by spreadsheet programs, which attempt to identify the type of a value based on the presence or absence of quotation marks surrounding it.